MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/upgrade-rhel-7dotX-to-7dot9-sap-hana-sap-apps.md

     > [!IMPORTANT]
     > A single host can accommodate both SAP HANA and other SAP applications, such as NetWeaver.
 In this case, all the previous repositories are required.
 Optionally, you can modify the */etc/yum.repos.d/rh-cloud-base-sap-ha.repo* file based on your system's specific requirement.

-5. Update the system to RHEL 7.9:
+5. Upgrade the system to RHEL 7.9:

     ```bash
     sudo yum update
     ```
-6. Reboot the VM to complete the update:
+6. Reboot the VM to complete the upgrade:

     ```bash
     sudo reboot